ENGLISH

 b) occupation: I'm an architect.

-c) religion: She's a Catholic.
+c) religion: She's Catholic.

 d) politics: He is a Socialist.